jaisonv/jaisonv.github.io/_posts/2015-07-27-one-to-many-coredata.markdown

 Basically, I created 2 entities (Parent and Child) and a relationship in each one pointing the "Destination" to each other and the "Inverse" to the other's relationship.

-The Parent entity with it's atributes and relationship.
+The Parent entity with it's attributes and relationship.

 ![Coredata entities](/img/2015-07-27/img_1.png)